pryechwad/PaySaathi-integration-service/README.md

 ## Design Decisions

 ### External ID Strategy
 The external API uses string IDs (`cust_1`, `inv_101`).
 Rather than using these as primary keys, the schema uses auto-increment integer PKs internally and stores the external ID in a separate `external_id` column with a `UNIQUE` constraint.

-This decouples internal relational integrity from the external system's ID format and allows safe upserts without risk of collision.
+**Why:** Using external IDs as PKs would couple our relational integrity to a third-party system.
+If the external system changes its ID format or we switch providers, all FK references would break.
+Keeping internal PKs means our data model is stable regardless of what the external system does.

 ### Upsert on Sync
 Every sync call uses Prisma's `upsert` (insert or update) rather than delete-and-reinsert.

-This preserves any manually created records and avoids data loss if the external API is temporarily inconsistent or returns partial data.
+**Why:** Delete-and-reinsert would destroy any manually created records (invoices/payments added via the UI) and would also break if the external API returns partial data during a network hiccup.
+Upsert is safe to run repeatedly — it only updates what changed.

 ### Computed vs Stored Status
 Invoice status (`paid`, `overdue`, `pending`) is computed at query time rather than stored as a column.

-This avoids stale status values — a payment recorded at any time immediately reflects the correct status on the next read.
-The `status` column in the schema is retained for future use such as manual overrides.
+**Why:** Storing status creates a consistency problem — every time a payment is recorded, you'd need to update the invoice status too.
+If that update fails or is missed, the status becomes stale.
+Computing it from `remaining > 0` and `dueDate < now` is always accurate and requires no maintenance.

 ### Remaining Balance
 `remaining = amount - sum(payments)` is always computed, never stored.

-This ensures consistency even when multiple partial payments exist against a single invoice.
+**Why:** Same reasoning as status — storing a derived value creates two sources of truth.
+With partial payments, you'd need to update the stored balance on every payment.
+Computing it at read time is simpler and always correct.

+### Parallel Fetch on Sync
+`Promise.all` is used to fetch customers, invoices, and payments simultaneously.

+**Why:** Sequential fetches would take 3x longer.
+Since the three endpoints are independent, parallel fetching is safe and significantly reduces sync latency.

 ### Route Ordering (Express)
-`GET /invoices/overdue` is registered before `/:id` routes to prevent Express from matching the string `"overdue"` as an `:id` parameter — a subtle but critical ordering issue.
+`GET /invoices/overdue` is registered before `POST /invoices/:id/pay`.

+**Why:** Express matches routes in registration order.
+If `/:id` were registered first, the string `"overdue"` would be captured as an ID parameter, causing the wrong handler to run.
+This is a subtle but critical ordering constraint.

+### Single Prisma Client (`db.js`)
+A single `PrismaClient` instance is exported from `db.js` and shared across all route files.

+**Why:** Each `PrismaClient` instance opens its own connection pool.
+Instantiating it per-request or per-file would exhaust database connections quickly.
+One shared instance is the correct pattern for Node.js applications.

 ### Separation of Responsibilities
-Each route file has a single concern: `sync.js` owns the integration layer, `customers.js` and `invoices.js` own domain reads/writes, and `insights.js` owns analytics aggregation. `db.js` exports a single shared Prisma client to avoid multiple connection pool instances.
+Each route file has a single concern: `sync.js` owns the integration layer, `customers.js` and `invoices.js` own domain reads/writes, and `insights.js` owns analytics aggregation.

+**Why:** Mixing concerns (e.g. putting sync logic inside the customer route) makes the code harder to test, reason about, and extend.
+If the external API changes, only `sync.js` needs to change — nothing else is affected.

 ### Database Schema